Just Berry Plants

 Theodroma cacao

-The seeds of the Cacao tree is used in the production of cacao powder and chocolate.
-These seed pods can grow out of the trees trunk and branches with many of them developing from the pinkish-white flowers.
-These pods grow to about 30 centimetres with a diameter of about 7cm.
+The seeds of the Cacao tree are used in the production of cacao powder and chocolate.
+These seed pods can grow out of the tree’s trunk and branches, with many of them developing from the pinkish-white flowers.
+These pods grow to approximately 30 centimeters in diameter, with a diameter of about 7 centimeters.

-Growing cacao is a very hard and labour intensive task as caring for and harvesting the pods requires close and constant attention.
-The pods start off green and over a total of several months ripen to a yellow-orange colour.
-Within each egg shaped pod you will find about 20-40 cocoa beans which are covered in a sweet white pulp.
+Growing cacao is a challenging and labour-intensive task, as caring for and harvesting the pods requires close and constant attention.
+The pods start green and, over several months, ripen to a yellow-orange colour.
+Within each egg-shaped pod, you will find about 20-40 cocoa beans, which are covered in a sweet white pulp.

 Temperatures of 18-32°C are ideal for cacao trees, and they do not bear fruit at temperatures below 20°C